pavelfrolovvvvv1234-debug/host-land/frontend/blog/articles/bulletproof-dedicated-servers-guide.md

     **Q: Do dedicated servers have better abuse protection than VDS?**

-    A: No, both use identical abuse-resistant policies.
+    A: No, both use identical bulletproof policies.
 The difference is in hardware resources and performance guarantees, not abuse handling.
 Dedicated servers provide better performance, not better abuse protection.

     **Q: What hardware features are important for dedicated servers?**